 Budget holders will be informed of the budget available to them as soon as the budget is formally ratified and approved by the Trust Board.
 It is the responsibility of the budget holder to manage their element of the budget and to ensure that the funds available are not overspent.
-Procurement processes will be made in line with this policy and the Finance Operating Procedures as updated from time to time.
+Procurement processes will be made in line with this policy and the Purchasing and Procurement Policy.